 Countertenor Roderick Morris graduated with a music degree from Cambridge University and went on to study with Royal Academy Opera in London.
-Recent engagements include the B Minor Mass at the Royal Festival Hall with the London Mozart Players and a return to ENO for Handel's Partenope, in which he covered the role of Armindo.
+Recent engagements include the B Minor Mass at the Royal Festival Hall with the London Mozart Players and a return to ENO for Handel's Partenope, in which he covered the role of Armindo, and Rodelinda, in which he covered the role of Bertarido.
 His operatic credits include The Shaman (cover) at ENO, Guido Flavio, the title role in Cavalli’s Il Giasone with Royal Academy Opera conducted by Jane Glover, Cupid Venus and Adonis with La Nuova Musica, Rutilia Hasse’s Lucio Papirio at the London Handel Festival with Ensemble Serse, Athamas Semele, Satirino La Calisto conducted by Anthony Legge, and The Spirit Dido and Aeneas.

 His oratorio credits include Chichester Psalms at the Barbican, Handel’s Saul with Laurence Cummings at the Spitalfields Festival, Bach’s St Matthew Passion with Masaaki Suzuki at Snape Maltings, and Handel’s Messiah with Sir John Lubbock and the Orchestra of St John’s at Kings Place and St John’s, Smith Square.
 He has appeared as a soloist on BBC Radio 3 and performed a duet recital with Michael Chance in the Holywell Music Room, Oxford.
 He also recently performed a concert series of Bach’s alto cantata Vergnügte Ruh with the orchestra Charivari Agréable and a Messiah tour of Ireland with the Irish Baroque Orchestra.